AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 2. [Visit this link](https://usegalaxy.org.au/u/johan/w/hifiasm-shared-by-user-gareth-qfab) and retrieve the assembly workflow by clicking the import workflow button at the top right
 3. Navigate back to your list of workflows by clicking on the ```Workflow``` tab in the Galaxy interface (highlighted by a red box in **Fig 6**)
 4. Once you have reached the workflow screen, select the play button (highlighted by a red box in **Fig 7**) for the ```PacBio HiFi genome assembly using hifiasm``` workflow (the workflow is shown in **Fig 10**).

-{% include image.html file="hifi_assembly/6_run_wf_2.png" caption="Fig 10.
+     {% include image.html inline=true file="hifi_assembly/6_run_wf_2.png" caption="Fig 10.
 PacBio HiFi genome assembly using hifiasm.
 The blue boxes indicate the main steps in the workflow, which produce the primary hifiasm assembly.
 The grey boxes indicate the other outputs of hifiasm, which are hidden but still accessible after the workflow has been run."%}

-{:start="5"}
 5. The workflow invocation window will open.
 6. Select the FASTQ file that was produced by the ```BAM to FASTQ + QC``` workflow using the drop-down menu.
 7. Select correct workflow input parameters
 8. Click the ```Run workflow``` button (as in step 2 of **Fig 8**).
 9. The ```PacBio HiFi genome assembly using hifiasm``` workflow produces the following outputs (**Fig 11**):
    - Bandage info and images for:
    - Primary assembly contig graph
    - Alternate assembly contig graph
    - Processed unitig graph
    - Haplotype resolved raw unitig graph
    - FASTA file for the primary assembly contig GFA file
    - Fasta statistics for primary assembly contig FASTA file

 {% include image.html file="hifi_assembly/bandage_info.png" caption="Fig 11a.
 Example Bandage info file for primary assembly contig graph."%}